membrane/api-gateway/com.predic8.membrane.core/examples/router/validation/json-schema/README.txt

-JSON Validation
+JSON Schema Validation

-For this example to run you should install Curl from http://curl.haxx.se/download.html , if you have not done so already.
+To run this example you should install Curl from http://curl.haxx.se/download.html , if you have not done so already.

 Execute the following steps:

-1. Go to examples/validation/json-schema and start "router.bat".
+1. Go to the directory examples/validation/json-schema.

-2. Go to the directory examples/validation/json-schema.
+2. Start "router.bat" or "router.sh".

 3. Look at schema2000.json and compare the schema to good2000.json and bad2000.json .